Conchobhar/lux-ai/README.md

 `replays_active` - Stores the last replay saved.
 Drag this into a browser to view

-`create-bot.py` - Persist current version of `luxbot` and package as a submission.tar.gz :
+`create-bot.py` - Persist current version of `luxbot` to the `bots` folder and package as a submission.tar.gz :
 ```bash
 $ python ./create-bot.py version_id
 ```